seventinnine/hgb_dse_text_mining/README.md

 If you want to run the notebooks locally please install the requirements noted in `requirements.txt`:
 - `pip install -r requirements.txt`

+For chapters 5 and 6 you will additionally need `tensorflow`, `seaborn` and `transformers`:
+- `pip install tensorflow seaborn transformers`

 ## Chapters

 - Chapter 1: spaCy -> [open in Google Colab](https://colab.research.google.com/github/michabirklbauer/hgb_dse_text_mining/blob/master/spaCy.ipynb)